ibm-cloud-docs/vmwaresolutions/shared/shared_planning.md

 # Requirements and planning for VMware Solutions Shared
 {: #shared_planning}

-Review the following requirements before you order your {{site.data.keyword.cloud}} for VMware® Solutions Shared virtual data centers.
+Review the following requirements before you order your {{site.data.keyword.vmwaresolutions_full}} Shared virtual data centers.
 Plan for your order by considering the {{site.data.keyword.cloud_notm}} data center location, your workload capacity requirements, and services requirements.

 ## IBM Cloud account requirements
 {: #shared_ordering-account-req}